Lapiz-js/docs/core/collectionsHelper.js.md

 ```javascript
 Lapiz.each(collection, fn(val, key, collection))
 ```
-Iterates over the collection, calling func(key, val) for each item in the collection.
+Iterates over the collection, calling func(key, val, collection) for each item in the collection.
 If the collection is an array, key will be the index.
 If func returns true (or an equivalent value) the Lapiz.each will return the current key allowing each to act as a search.
 ```javascript
 var arr = [3,1,4,1,5,9];
 Lapiz.each(arr, function(val, key){